OAI/OpenAPI-Specification/blog-post.md

 The sections regarding parameters, encoding and schemas have had significant updates and expansion to cover more cases.
 You will also find some security clarifications and a whole new "Security Considerations" section has been added.

-Look out for additional apendices with some great additional explanations that support the additions to the main body of the specification.
+Look out for additional appendices with some great explanations that support the additions to the main body of the specification.
 We added a great collection of new content sections and appendix entries about handling data including data types, serialization and encoding.
 In 3.1, there is more information about parsing documents and resolving references since the adoption of JSON Schema.